 General business corporations, banking corporations, and insurance corporations may claim an investment tax credit (ITC) under section 210.12, section 1456(i), or section 1511(q), respectively, against the tax imposed by Article 9-A, Article 32, or Article 33 for the tax year during which qualified property is placed in service.
-For Article 9-A or Article 32 filers the property must be placed in service on or after October 1, 1998, and before October 1, 2011.
-For Article 33 filers, the property must be placed in service on or after January 1, 2002, and before October 1, 2011.
+The property must be placed in service before October 1, 2015.